HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ### Downloading the selected Swift observations

-We've settled on the observations that we're going to use during the course of this tutorial, and now need to actually download them.
+We've settled on the observations that we're going to use during the course of this tutorial and now need to actually download them.
 The easiest way to do this is to use another feature of the AstroQuery `Heasarc` object, which will take the table of chosen observations and identify 'data links' for each of them.